 from their friends and families."

-Responses were as expected:
+Responses to the New Delhi High Court were mixed, as expected:

 |Within hours of the issuance of the court decision, dozens of members of